1994–95 Major League Baseball strike: Repercussions

 The Colorado Rockies were completing their last season at Mile High Stadium with an attendance of 3,281,511 through 57 home games for an average of 57,570 per game.
 At that pace, the team would have had a good chance of drawing over 4.6 million fans in their 81 home games if the season had continued.
 This would have eclipsed the major league season attendance record of 4,483,350 fans set by the Rockies only the season before.

-One of the few positive notes was that fans were spared from witnessing one of the worst division races in history.
+The strike meant that fans would not witness what was described as "one of the worst division races in history."
 The Texas Rangers were leading the newly reformed AL West despite being 10 games under .500.
 The last-place California Angels were only 5 1/2 games out despite having the second-worst record in the majors at 21 games under .500—on pace for 96 losses.
 In fact, the two last place teams in the other American League divisions (namely, the Detroit Tigers of the AL East and Milwaukee Brewers of the AL Central) had better records than the Rangers.

 The National League's MVP award was given to Jeff Bagwell.
 His hand was broken by a pitch on August 10, just before the players' strike began; had the season continued, he would likely have missed the remainder of the year and might not have won the MVP.
 But because of the timing of his "lucky break", Bagwell became just the fourth player in National League history to win the award unanimously.

-The strike also led to an absurdity.
+The strike caused a transaction to take an absurd turn.
 The Minnesota Twins traded Dave Winfield to the Cleveland Indians for a player to be named later.
 Since the strike led to the season being canceled, no further transactions could be made until it was settled.
 The Twins would officially be listed as having sold Winfield to the Indians, but the actual transaction was conducted much differently.
 Instead of the Indians buying the contract outright, team management went out for a meal with Twins management and the Indians paid the tab; this essentially meant that Winfield had been traded for dinner.